|Back to Main Print This Page Email to a Friend|

 - A mocha made with whole milk and whipped cream has 400 calories.

 - A latte made with whole milk has 260 calories.
 With 1 flavor added, it has 280 calories.

 - A hot chocolate made with 2% milk has 300 calories.
 With whipped cream added, it has 370 calories.

 An unsweetened latte made with skim milk would be a healthy choice, since all the calories are from the milk only.

 Healthier Coffee Choices

 Order regular coffee and add only nonfat or 1% milk.
 Use a sugar substitute if you like your coffee sweet.

 If you have a special coffee drink now and then, following these tips will cut down on the calories:

 - Order the smallest size available.
 A small (12-ounce) latte made with skim milk has 125 calories.

-- Skip the whipped cream from a mocha or hot chocolate and save 100 calories.
+- Skip the whipped cream on a mocha or hot chocolate and save about 100 calories.